Outrage in Middle East over Gaza hospital blast – DW – 10/18/2023

 Outrage in Middle East over Gaza hospital blast

-Even as Israel continues to deny blame for the deadly blast on Gaza's Al-Ahli hospital on Tuesday, which left nearly 500 people dead, the tragedy has led to new outrage and condemnation of the Israeli military across the Middle East and North Africa.
+Even as Israel continues to deny blame for the deadly blast on Gaza's Al-Ahli hospital on Tuesday — the exact death toll of which is disputed and cannot be independently verified— the incident has led to new outrage and condemnation of the Israeli military across the Middle East and North Africa.

 "The situation is incredibly volatile, and the pictures of the suffering and the destruction of the Al-Ahli hospital are upsetting to the whole region," Simon Wolfgang Fuchs, associate professor of Islamic and Middle Eastern Studies at the Hebrew University in Jerusalem, told DW.